 In this Division —

-“legal practitioner” includes an incorporated legal practice in connection with legal services provided by the practice.
+legal practitioner includes an incorporated legal practice in connection with legal services provided by the practice.

 221. Costs agreement

-(1) A legal practitioner may make a written agreement (a “costs agreement”) with any client of the legal practitioner in respect of the amount and manner of payment for the whole or any part or parts of any past or future services, fees, charges or disbursements in respect of business done or to be done by the legal practitioner, either by a gross sum or otherwise.
+(1) A legal practitioner may make a written agreement (a costs agreement) with any client of the legal practitioner in respect of the amount and manner of payment for the whole or any part or parts of any past or future services, fees, charges or disbursements in respect of business done or to be done by the legal practitioner, either by a gross sum or otherwise.

 (2) A costs agreement excludes any future claim of the legal practitioner in respect of any services, fees, charges or disbursements in relation to the conduct and completion of the business in reference to which the costs agreement is made, except services, fees, charges or disbursements excepted by the costs agreement.